 But there are also lawyers who pride themselves on making the divorce process as painless and peaceful as possible.

-What is it?
 It’s when the couple works together with their attorneys to come to a resolution in a positive and results-oriented way.

 Individuals can agree on all details, come to a resolution, and never step foot in a courtroom.
-This is very attractive to many.

-Also check out these inspirational divorce quotes to help you move on.
+Also, check out these inspirational divorce quotes to help you move on.